Should a pastor hire and fire the staff of the church?

-If your church is large, the pastor’s role in this process should be less significant if the employee is not a member of the pastoral staff (youth leader, assistant pastor, etc or the church administrator.
-If the employee will be a member of the pastoral staff or the church administrator the pastor should be involved at the beginning o the process.
+If your church is large, the pastor’s role in this process should be less significant if the employee is not a member of the pastoral staff (youth leader, assistant pastor, etc or the church administrator).
+If the employee will be a member of the pastoral staff or the church administrator, then the pastor should be involved at the beginning of the process.
 The pastor should never be involved in every decision, especially in a large church.
-In fact, he does not have the time if he has his priorities correct.
-The employment of custodians, secretaries (not his own), and other support staff members should be left to the members of the leadership team or the church administrator.
+In fact, he does not have the time if he correctly understands his pastoral duties..
+The employment of custodians, secretaries, and other support staff members should be left to the members of the leadership team or the church administrator.
 The pastor who wants or demands total control of the hiring process is like Diotrephes (3 John 9).

 There is a tendency among some lay leaders and some pastors to want control over everything.
 Such men need to be removed from leadership.
 3 John 9 warns against those men who are like Diotrephes.
 In addition, these men do not appreciate the value of the collective wisdom a team of experienced leaders provides in the decision making process.

 Where there is no guidance the people fall,

 But in abundance of counselors there is victory.
-Prov 11:14 (NAS95S)
+Proverbs 11:14 (NASB)

 Without consultation, plans are frustrated,

 Sometimes inexperienced leaders, including pastors, value their own opinion too highly.
 Inexperience is the path to future trouble.
 Trouble may come anyway.
-The selection process is always fought with uncertainty.
+The selection of church leaders is always fought with uncertainty.
 Humility should call each one to work together.
 The pastor should seek the collective wisdom of his leadership as much as possible.
 The decisions should be shared.